 For the most part, the process of naming beneficiaries to a life insurance policy is the same across all states.
-In fact, unless prohibited to do so by law, anyone can be named as beneficiary to a life insurance policy, regardless of whether or not he or she has any vested interested in the insured.
-The process of changing beneficiaries can be initiated at any time the insured wishes to do so.
-However, divorce can heavily complicate this process (see our previous blog post).
-Some states automatically revoke ex-spouses as beneficiaries after filing for divorce, but California does not.
-California, which is notorious for having the worst divorce law in the United States, can add an additional layer of complexity.
+In fact, unless prohibited to do so by law, anyone can be named as beneficiary to a life insurance policy, regardless of whether he or she has any vested interest in the insured.

-California is one of nine (9) community property states, which dictate that all property acquired during marriage belongs equally to both parties.
-This generally does not apply to term life insurance since term life policies are temporary; when a term life policy expires, there is no accumulated value left over to distribute.
+California is one of nine (9) community property states in which all property acquired during marriage belongs equally to both parties.
 After divorce, the policyholder will most likely retain his/her term life policy and be allowed to name new beneficiaries in place of his/her ex-spouse.
-Conversely, it is also common for the ex-spouse who was originally listed as beneficiary to take over ownership of the policy and begin making premium payments, with himself or herself as both policyholder and beneficiary.

-However, the community property rule does apply to policies with an accumulated “cash value,” most often in the form of “whole life” policies, provided that the policy was purchased during marriage with community funds.
-In these cases, the policy’s cash value will be divided equitably between the spouses, but ownership of the policy will usually transfer to the spouse listed as beneficiary.
+However, the community property rule does apply to policies with an accumulated “cash value,” most often in the form of whole life or universal life policies, provided that the policy was purchased during marriage with community funds.
+In these cases, the policy’s cash value will be divided between the spouses, but ownership of the policy will usually transfer to the spouse listed as beneficiary.
 This means that the insured’s ex-spouse, who now owns the policy, is obligated to make premium payments and reserves the right to change the beneficiary.